 - Who will benefit from named driver insurance?

 - Avoid Fronting

 - What extras can I get?

 - How else can I get cheaper car insurance?

 Named driver insurance, sometimes known as additional driver insurance, is the additional cover that can be extended to other drivers on your car insurance policy.
 You, as the main driver, and any named drivers will all be legally allowed to drive your car.

 Adding a named driver to policy can reduce your premiums, as well as making it cheaper for the named drivers to be insured, especially if they’re a young driver.
 Some insurers will allow you to add up to three named drivers to your policy.

 If you are the primary user or owner of your vehicle, i.e. the main driver, and you want to let someone else drive it from time to time, then you will need to add them to your insurance policy as a named driver in order to stay within the boundaries of the law.

-Even some of the cheapest car insurance policies will offer the holder third party cover when driving someone else’s car but it is important to remember that this will only be third party cover (i.e. against damaging another vehicle or its passengers), and you will not be covered against damage to the vehicle you are driving.
+Even some of the cheapest car insurance policies will offer the holder third party cover when driving someone else’s car, but it is important to remember that this will only be third party cover and you will not be covered against damage to the vehicle you are driving.
 If you want to be fully covered driving another person’s car, you’ll need to become a named driver on their policy.

-You should be aware though that as a named driver, you are unlikely to be able to build up a no claims discount over time – something that can prove invaluable on the hunt for low cost Insurance.
+You should also be aware that as a named driver, you are unlikely to be able to build up a no claims discount over time – something that can prove invaluable on the hunt for low cost insurance.